( HINT: Click-and-drag left-to-right on a chart to zoom in to a specific date range. Double-click on a chart to zoom back out. )

 As a side note, the model must calculate its returns at the end of each day.
 Thus, it calculates its entry or exit prices as a closing value of the S&P 500 each day.
 In reality, a person would have to trade after hours or take the opening price the next day.
 The model assumes that the Open the next day will be the same as the Close on the day the signal were exercised.
 Of course, that is rarely the case, but is usually quite close, with small variances on either the favorable or unfavorable side.

 Also, subscribers receive intraday alerts as to possible changes in the model's position.
 There are occasions where the Trading Indicator issues a stock market alert during the trading day that does not hold until the close.
-Many times, after an intraday alert is issued, the market reverses, until the condition is no longer vaid at the close.
+Many times, after an intraday alert is issued, the market reverses, until the condition is no longer valid at the close.
 If a person would have acted on the alert, they may have found themselves on the opposite side of the official (end-of-day) model at the close.
 In such a case, the investor would need to decide whether to change positions at the close, to be on the side of the official model, or to follow the intraday model.
-Here is a chart from 2015, showing the intraday alerts in relation to the official model:

 The CrystalBull Trading Indicator uses a proprietary model to try to determine strength and weakness in the market, and to identify possible entry and exit points.
 Our hope is that this indicator may reduce the "buy-high-sell-low" tendencies of the typical investor.

 From Dec.
-31, 1996 through Dec.
-30, 2016, following this CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 70 times that of a Buy-and-Hold strategy (23298% vs. 332%), with an average compound annual total return of 31.36% APR (The average compound annual total return of the S&P 500 during this period was just 7.59% annually).
-The Indicator had 230 round turn trades (about one per month).
+31, 1996 through Mar.
+01, 2024, following the CrystalBull Trading Indicator would have, hypothetically, produced a Total Return 78 times that of a Buy-and-Hold strategy (80566.34% vs. 1026.44%), with an average compound annual total return of 27.94% APR (The compound annual growth rate of the S&P 500 during this period was just 9.32% APR).
+The Indicator had 313 round turn trades (about one per month), and was in the market (exposed to market risk) 50% of the time.
+It had a maximum drawdown during this period of 21.47%.
 Click here to see the Historical Performance of the CrystalBull Trading Indicator